 Field Description Recurrence Select the frequency (Once, Daily, Weekly, Monthly) for running the report job.
-Start Date Choose the day of the week or calendar date for running the job the first (or only) time.
-Run Time Set the time of day for running the job.
-Email to Use the Additional Email Addresses field to add the appropriate addresses to this list.
+Start date Choose the day of the week or calendar date for running the job the first (or only) time.
+Run time Set the time of day for running the job.
+Email to Use the Additional email address field to add the appropriate addresses to this list.
 Highlight one or more email addresses to receive the reports in the job.
 (Be sure to deselect any that should not receive the reports.)
-Additional Email Addresses Enter an email address, and then click Add to put it on the Email to list.
+Highlight an email address and click Delete to remove it from the list.
+Additional email address Enter an email address, and then click Add to put it on the Email to list.
 The new email address is automatically highlighted with the other selected email addresses.
 Customize email subject and body text Mark this check box to customize your email notification subject line and body text.
 If this box is not checked, the default subject and body text are used.
-Email Subject Enter the text to appear as the email subject line when scheduled reports are distributed.
+Email subject Enter the text to appear as the email subject line when scheduled reports are distributed.
 The default email subject reads: Investigative Reports scheduled job

-Field Description Email Text Enter text to be added to the email message for distributing scheduled reports.
+Field Description Email text Enter text to be added to the email message for distributing scheduled reports.
 The email reads as shown below, with your text in place of <custom text="">.</custom> Report scheduler generated the attached file or files on <date time=""></date> . <custom text=""></custom> To view the generated report(s), click on the following link(s).
 Note: The link will not work if the recipient does not have access to the web server from which the job was sent.
-Schedule Job Name Assign a unique name for the scheduled job.
+Scheduled job name Assign a unique name for the scheduled job.
 The name identifies this job in the Job Queue.
 See Managing scheduled investigative reports jobs , page 153.
-Output Format Choose the file format for the scheduled reports: PDF : Portable Document Format files are viewed in Adobe Reader.
+Output format Choose the file format for the scheduled reports: PDF : Portable Document Format files are viewed in Adobe Reader.
 Excel : Excel spreadsheet files are viewed in Microsoft Excel.
-Date Range Set the date range to be covered by reports in this job.
+Date range Set the date range to be covered by reports in this job.
 All Dates: all available dates in the Log Database.
 Relative : Choose a time period (Days, Weeks, or Months) and the specific period to include (This, Last, Last 2, and so on).
 Specific : set specific dates or a date range for the reports in this job.